grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 Please note this is merely a course project, and then the information on the side is used for that purpose alone.
 I only use publicly available data for this purpose.
 CO2 Data used on this example = https://ourworldindata.org/grapher/global-carbon-dioxide-emissions-by-sector
-Data can be filtered by country, sector and year. world_countries file for the WorldMap https://github.com/jdamiani27/Data-Visualization-and-D3/blob/master/lesson4/world_countries.json
+Data can be filtered by country, sector and year.
+One disadvantage is that a few countries are missing from this database which will be shown in the map as gray. world_countries file for the WorldMap https://github.com/jdamiani27/Data-Visualization-and-D3/blob/master/lesson4/world_countries.json

 ## Demo